salvocam/hhv6_assembler/README.md

-# cytomegaloassembler
+# hhv6_assembler
-Pipeline for the denovo assembly of the cytomegalovirus genome
+Pipeline for the denovo assembly of the hhv6 genome